alejandrovazquez-alonso/nhanes-periodontal-muscle-strength/README.md

 ## Author's note on AI assistance

-This project was developed with the assistance of generative AI (Claude, Anthropic) as general support during preparation, per the Master's program's academic integrity policy.
+This project was developed with the assistance of generative AI , as general support during preparation, per the Master's program's academic integrity policy.
 The authors reviewed, validated, and assume full responsibility for the final content of the report, presentation, and submitted code, regardless of the tools used during development.